 When over Christmas and New Year 1922-3 Germany twice defaulted on her reparations obligations, seventy thousand French and Belgian troops occupied the Ruhr, ostensibly to protect engineers seizing telegraph poles and timber, but really to secure the economic edge that France and Belgium had failed to acquire under the Versailles treaty.
 The new centre-right cabinet of the Hamburg businessman Wilhelm Cuno, whom Ebert had appointed to make an impression of seriousness on the Allies, ironically endorsed a campaign of passive resistance among the Ruhr's inhabitants, having undertaken no advanced planning or stockpiling for this eventuality.
-Passive resistance in the Ruhr led to the French authorities expelling or imprisoning recalcitrants.
-To be precise, about 46,200 civil servants, railwaymen and police were directly affected, together with a hundred thousand of their relatives.
-Sporadic sabotage and low-level acts of terrorism, which according to some exponents were explicitly modelled on the corrosive acts of Irish Republican terrorism against the British, were countered robustly with shootings, hostage-taking and collective fines.
-Having already blotted their copybooks by knocking German civilians off the pavements, the occupying forces compounded their errors by aggressive house searches, and identity checks, and summary executions.
-Courts martial created nationalist martyrs, notoriously Albert Leo Schlageter, who was shot in 1923 by the French occupation authorities.
+Passive resistance in the Ruhr led to the French authorities expelling or imprisoning and police were directly affected, together with a hundred thousand which according to some exponents were explicitly modelled on the countered robustly with shootings, hostage-taking and collective fines, of the pavements, the occupying forces compounded their errors by tions.
+Courts martial created nationalist martyrs, notoriously Albert authorities.